Omedobi/Data-Science-Projects/Prediction of Heavy Metal Adsorption/README.md

 3. **Feature Engineering**: The repository demonstrates feature engineering techniques to prepare the data for modeling.
 This involves splitting the data into input features and target variables, and performing outlier removal using Z-score.

-4. **Modeling**: XGBoost regression models are trained to predict the adsorption efficiency of activated carbon for each heavy metal contaminant based on the experimental parameters.
-Hyperparameter tuning is performed using Bayesian optimization to optimize model performance.
+4. **Modeling**: XGBoost regression and Random Forest Regression models were trained to predict the adsorption efficiency of activated carbon for each heavy metal contaminant based on the experimental parameters.
+Hyperparameter tuning is performed using Bayesian optimization and GridSearchCV to optimize model performance.

 5. **Model Evaluation**: The trained models are evaluated using metrics such as mean squared error (MSE), mean absolute error (MAE), and R-squared (R2) score to assess their predictive performance.